When Is the Best Time

 Avoiding Tourist Crowds

-The busiest months are December until February, when Europeans escape from their cold winter.
-However, it can be a little busy on the shoulder and off-season, especially on the weekends during midday.
+The busiest months are December until February when Europeans escape from their cold winter.
+It can be a little busy on the shoulder and off-season, especially on the weekends during midday.
 To beat the crowds and increase the chance of a parking lot, be there very early in the morning as soon as they open, but fewer penguins are around.

 An alternative and our favourite time is late afternoon: roughly 2-3 hours before they close, depending on the season.
 You'll see many more penguins compared to the morning.
-We spent here multiple afternoons until closure for 15 years already.
-During the last hour, we mainly were almost alone.
+We spent multiple afternoons until closure at Boulders Beach for the last 15 years.
+During the last hour, we were almost alone.
 What a wonderful experience to watch hundreds of penguins arriving from their daily search for food.

-In general, you'll spot more penguins in the breeding season than at other times.
-The breeding season starts roughly in February and lasts until August: It peaks from March to May.
+You'll generally spot more penguins in the breeding season than at other times.
+The breeding season starts roughly in February and lasts until August.
+It peaks from March to May.
 It's fascinating when the penguins return from foraging.
 We watched this spectacle a couple of times.

 First, you see them in the far distance, jumping and swimming.
 When penguins reach the beach, they waddle up to the nests to feed their chicks.
 The babies get fed for about two months in the late afternoon.